aum123456/Customer-Analytics/README.md

 	* Plotly

 * **Note:** Plotly visualizations are not rendered on GitHub code viewer.
-Install plotly package and run the notebook locally OR view the notebook in you browser by clicking [here](https://nbviewer.org/github/aum123456/Customer-Analytics/blob/main/data_analysis.ipynb).
+Install plotly package and run the notebook locally OR view the notebook in your browser by clicking [here](https://nbviewer.org/github/aum123456/Customer-Analytics/blob/main/data_analysis.ipynb).

 ### Context